nyhave/VideoTinder/README.md

 ## Push Notifications

 Firebase Cloud Messaging delivers updates on Android and desktop browsers.
 Notifications are sent using the HTTP **v1** API authenticated with a service account.
 Provide the service account path via `GOOGLE_APPLICATION_CREDENTIALS` or store the JSON in `FIREBASE_SERVICE_ACCOUNT_JSON`.
+The Netlify functions automatically read these variables and initialize the Firebase Admin SDK if present.

 `netlify/functions/send-push.js` sends FCM messages to tokens stored in Firestore.
 Trigger it with a `POST` request containing a `body` and optional `title`.